Episodes

 - Galbraith IV, Stuart.
 Japanese Science Fiction, Fantasy and Horror Films: A Critical Analysis and Filmography of 103 Features Released in the United States 1950-1992.

-- Gamera: The Complete Collection, Disc Two Special Features.
+- Gamera: The Complete Collection, Disc Four Special Features.

-- Gamera vs. Gyaos Commentary by Stuart Galbraith IV (Arrow Video’s Gamera: The Complete Collection).
+- Gamera vs. Jiger Commentary by Edward L. Holland (Arrow Video’s Gamera: The Complete Collection).

 - LeMay, John.
 The Big Book of Japanese Giant Monster Movies Volume 1: 1954-1982.